castorini/perm-sc/README.md

 ```

 ### Using the Library
-The library works with three ways to specify permutations: preference arrays, rank arrays,
+The library uses three ways to specify permutations: preference arrays, rank arrays,
 and graphs.
-Preference arrays are the most direct construct from LLMs, with the array
+Preference arrays are the most direct construct for LLMs, with the array
 `[2, 0, 1, 3]` representing the preference of item 2 over item 0 over 1 over 3.
 Since the LLM outputs these arrays without any processing, they are the most common
-representation in its public interface.
+representation in the library's public interface.
 Rank arrays are an index-based alternative used in some operations,
 such as the Kendall tau calculation.
 They are defined simply as
-`x[i] = rank of element i`, so the preference array `[2, 0, 1, 3]` equates the rank array
+`x[i] = rank of element i`, so the preference array `[2, 0, 1, 3]` equates to the rank array
 `[1, 2, 0, 3]`.
 Graphs are more complicated and specific to the Kemeny optimal aggregation
 and local search refinement algorithms.
 Thus, they are abstracted away from the public interface.